What does Nonie mean?

 Nonie is a rare given name for females.
 Nonie is an equally unique surname for both adults and children.
 (2000 U.S. Census)

 Charted below is the birth name popularity of Nonie for girls.
-Nonie reached its top position of #734 in the U.S. then, but is not listed currently.
+Nonie was first listed in 1880-1889 and reached its top position of #734 in the U.S. then, but is not listed currently.
 (Top 1000 Baby Names Records, 2014)

 Nonie▼ is pronounced similarly to Nani, Nania and Nonnie.
 Other suggested similar baby names are Bonie, Ionie, Jonie, Lonie▼, Naomie, Noemie and Tonie.
 These names tend to be more commonly used than Nonie.